Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Infinite Time Horizon Analysis

-\begin{remark} We note that our work in this section is somewhat distinct from that of usual relative efficiency, since we are considering two different target parameters.
-However we find our analysis still informative and useful: if two kinds of causal effects are of roughly equivalent interest, but we can estimate one much more efficiently, we might prefer to target one over the other.
-This issue also arises for local effects under positivity violations, instrumental variables, etc. \citep[e.g.,][]{imbens2014instrumental, aronow2016local, crump2009dealing}.
-Also note that incremental effects can approximate deterministic effects as $\delta \rightarrow \infty$ \citep[][Section 3.1]{Kennedy17}, though here we focus on finite $\delta$ so that efficiency gains are possible. \end{remark}

-We proceed with comparing the relative variance of an estimator of the deterministic effect of receiving treatment at every timepoint, versus the incremental effect for $\delta>1$ (the result for effects of receiving control at every timepoint is similar and presented in Section \ref{proof:thm-inf-time} of the appendix).
-For simplicity and concreteness, in what follows we consider a simple setup where the propensity scores are all equal to $p$ (i.e., $\pi_t(H_t)=p$ for all $t$) and there is no dropout (i.e. $d\Pb\{R_{t+1}=1\}=1$ a.e. $[\Pb]$ for all $t=1,...,T$). \footnote{This makes the pseudo-regression functions $m_t$ in Theorem \ref{thm:eif} equal to zero. }
+We proceed with comparing the variances of estimators of the deterministic effect for the always-treated (receiving treatment at every timepoint) versus the incremental effect for $\delta>1$.
+For simplicity and concreteness, in what follows we consider a simple setup where the propensity scores are all equal to $p$ (i.e., $\pi_t(H_t)=p$ for all $t$) and there is no dropout (i.e. $d\Pb\{R_{t+1}=1\}=1$ a.e. $[\Pb]$ for all $t=1,...,T$).
+This makes the pseudo-regression functions $m_s$ in Theorem \ref{thm:eif} equal to zero.
+In this setup we have unbiased estimators of the always-treated effect $\psi_{at}=\E(Y^{\overline{\bm{1}}_T})$ and the incremental effect $\psi_{inc} = \E(Y^{\overline{Q}_T(\delta)})$ given by